 The radio in my 2004 Honda Accord went out, and rather than buy a new one with the same set of very basic features, I replaced it with an aftermarket 10″ touchscreen Android-powered radio!
-This plug and play replacement costs about $150-250, and vastly increases the capability of your radio!

 If you make purchases through links in this guide, I may earn a commission which doesn’t cost you anything extra but helps me with website hosting fees.
 Thank you.